 Sanctions are an instrument for peaceful influence that should be used preventively and in close interplay with other available political means.
 Sweden has long been a driving force in the effective use of sanctions and the ability to deploy them rapidly when necessary.
 They should be directed at specific goods, organisations or individuals rather than, as occurred previously, designed as a comprehensive embargo against a country.

 The use of the sanctions instrument has greatly increased in the 21st century within both the UN and the EU.
 All sanctions are now targeted but, where necessary, exceptions can be granted if needed on humanitarian grounds.
 Shortcomings in the rule of law in sanctions used against individuals or companies have increasingly come to the fore.
 Together with a group of likeminded countries, Sweden is involved in improving the situation in the UN where, unlike in the case of EU sanctions, there is no possibility of having your case heard in a court.
 Progress has been made in the sanctions regime against Al-Qaida, where an independent ombudsperson now reviews matters when someone requests to be removed from the list.
 However, much remains to be done within the UN sanctions targeting the situation in different countries.

-Yes.
-On 28 June 2016, Sweden was elected by a wide margin as a non-permanent member of the UN Security Council for the 2017–2018 term.
+After being elected by a wide margin to the United Nations Security Council, Sweden was a non-permanent member of the Council for the 2017–2018 term.